jackburton79/bescreencapture/README.md

 BeScreenCapture is also scriptable with hey:

+Start recording

+ hey BeScreenCapture DO Record

-Toggle recording
+Stop recording

- hey BeScreenCapture DO StartStop
+ hey BeScreenCapture DO Stop

 Get capture rect

  hey BeScreenCapture GET CaptureRect